basvdberg/IncrementalJoin/README.md

 # Improvements

 1. Support for datetime time windows.
-We decided to limit the first implementation to full dates, because this was sufficient for our use cases, but we could extend this to datetimes in order to support datasets that are refreshed multiple times per day.
+We decided to limit the first implementation to full dates, because this was sufficient for our use cases, but we could extend this to datetime in order to support datasets that are refreshed multiple times per day.